-53. The Applicant must rehabilitate the site to the satisfaction of DRG.
+53. The Applicant must rehabilitate the site in accordance with the provisions under the Mining Act 1992.
 This rehabilitation must be generally consistent with the conceptual final landform depicted in Figure 4 in Appendix 2, and comply with the objectives in Table 11.